RobinClaesson/SimulateFootball/README.md

 It then uses the C# built in random to generate the score for each team.
 On average "Team 1" will score this many goals:
 ![Average goals for Team 1](https://i.imgur.com/4NaWjKH.png)

+### Issues with algoritm
+The biggest problem with this algoritm is that i won't give any unexpecedly large victories.
+The max number of goals a team can make is the avrg scored + opponends avrg admitted rounded upp.
+A large victory like 8-1 is impossible for most simulations in the program, but is possible (even if unlikely).

+The [Numberphile video](https://www.youtube.com/watch?v=Vv9wpQIGZDw) that inspired me to do this I believe uses poisson distribution to generate scored goals, and this is a far superior way to do it.
+Perhaps I'll refactor the simulation to use some more advance statistics like poisson distribution or something else once I've taken a statistics course at my university.

+One small strength that my algoritm do have vs the poisson distribution is that my algoritm is not unlikely to generate a 0-0 game, which Tony Padilla mention in the video their alogritm didn't

 ## Format for input stats file
 Here is a link for an [Example](https://pastebin.com/kMw1kDn9) of a file that I used to simulate.
 (It's also in the repository).